Kamran1819G/Perplexica/docs/PERFORMANCE_OPTIMIZATION.md

-# Performance Optimization Guide
+# 🚀 Performance Optimization Guide

-This document outlines the performance optimizations implemented in Perplexica to improve efficiency, reduce latency, and enhance user experience.
+This document outlines the performance optimizations implemented in Perplexify to improve efficiency, reduce latency, and enhance user experience.

 ## 🚀 Key Performance Improvements